Data updated at 2020-07-08.

 These gaps are excessive for health systems that are qualitatively comparable.
 Even if you want to account for Italy an excess of the population in old age.
 I am convinced that here we have different data census criteria.
 Both for define the positivity to the disease, which for the cause of death.

 And I am convinced that the first thing to do is to impose a standard of behavior among all nations.
 Otherwise monitoring does not make sense: what has been done in a country cannot be analyzed and compared with what made in another country.
 For example, I insist, look at the curve of total cases of Iran; which for me is a big question mark.
-End of update on March 26 2020.

-This pandemic has made it clear more than ever that "the whole world it is a village".
-This old proverb wanted to highlight as certain behaviors are observable in all people.
+This pandemic has made it clear more than ever that "the whole world is a village".
+This old proverb wants to highlight as certain behaviors are observable in all people.
 But now it can mean literally: travel for pleasure or work weave a spider web that envelops all humanity in the world.

 In my opinion it is no coincidence that in Italy the diffusion took place in the most industrially active regions: Lombardy, Emilia Romagna and Veneto.
 They are the regions that have had the most contacts with industries in China, where the first diffusion took place.